vuetifyjs/vue-cli-plugins/packages/@vuetify/presets/essential/generator/template/src/components/README.md

 # Components
-> Create your regular and base components here
+> Create your essential and base components here

 This folder is for organizing your project's components.
 It is structured to support the official Vue [**style-guide**](https://vuejs.org/v2/style-guide/#Component-files-strongly-recommended).
 Below are _examples_ of varoius project structures for **components**.